eleon23/CS597LLMProject/README.md

 ** Developer Notes **

+Please refer to the Build Config when you need to update your API key.

 This is built using Google Gemini but can be update to use whatever AI API tooling such as Open AI.

 In TextInputFragment and VoiceInputFragment: